-Samsung Galaxy S10: Specs, price, release date, rumours, leaks and latest news
+Samsung Galaxy S10: Specs, price, release date, news, rumours, and latest leaks

-The Samsung Galaxy 9 is one of the best smartphones of 2018, but tech being what it is, we’re already looking ahead to next year’s Galaxy S10.
-Here’s everything we know so far, including the Galaxy S10’s rumoured specs, release date and price, plus all the latest Galaxy S10 news and leaks.
+The Samsung Galaxy 9 is one of the best smartphones of 2018, but tech being the beast it is, we’re already looking ahead to next year’s Galaxy S10.
+Here’s everything we know so far, including the Galaxy S10’s rumoured specs, release date and price, plus all the latest Galaxy S10 news, leaks and images.

 Following the launch of the Galaxy Note 9 this autumn, Samsung’s next flagship smartphone launch will be the Galaxy S10 in 2019.
 And while it might seem to be light years away, the S10 rumours are already flooding in.

-Those of you thinking that the Note 9 would be Samsung’s first flagship to feature an in-demand fingerprint scanner might want to look away now, because a new report from South Korea’s Chosun Economy has it all going down differently, claiming that this particular killer feature won’t be making an appearance until the S10 and S10 Plus come out − and no earlier.
+Those of you thinking that the Note 9 might be Samsung’s first flagship to feature an in-demand fingerprint scanner might want to look away now, because a new report from South Korea’s Chosun Economy has it all going down differently, claiming that we’ll see this particular killer feature for the first time when the S10 and S10 Plus come out − and no earlier.

 However, the release dates will apparently differ for the two devices, with the Galaxy X pegged to headline CES 2019 in January and the S10 – allegedly codenamed ‘Beyond’ – launching at Mobile World Congress 2019 in February.